 In order to offset some of the Association’s costs, a processing fee will be charged for each submission per dagger award, and is non-refundable.
-In 2020/21 the fee is £50.00 per title (£15.00 per individual short story).
+The fee is £50.00 per title (£15.00 per individual short story).
 A collection of short stories will be £50.00.
-As from 2020/21 the title of a fully paid-up CWA member can be submitted for half the regular fee; ie. for £25 for full works and for £7.50 for individual short stories.
+The title of a fully paid-up CWA member can be submitted for half the regular fee; ie. for £25 for full works and for £7.50 for individual short stories.
 Fees should be paid in full and the DLO will refund the over-payment where the nominated title is by a fully subscribed CWA member.
 All processing fees are subject to VAT.

 - Sending Books

 You will be sent a PDF file which will provide you with a set of cover sheets containing the judges’ contact details.
 One copy of each book should be sent to ALL judges including the chair of judges (unless otherwise instructed).
 Please enclose the cover sheet with each book; this will assist the judges identifying the name of the Dagger for which the book is being submitted.
 It would be a great help to the judges if you ensure that the label on each parcel bears the name of the Dagger for which the book is being submitted.
 Please do not send books to the papers or magazines for which the judge reviews, unless otherwise instructed.
 Please use Royal Mail to deliver books where possible, as it can be hard for judges to rearrange deliveries of missed packages with other couriers.